MetaBorgCube/pcf-tutorial/README.md

 -- https://en.wikipedia.org/wiki/Programming_Computable_Functions

+With this tutorial you will hopefully be able to define the programming language PCF in the Spoofax language workbench in around one hour.
 The `tutorial` directory contains a minimal project setup that allows you to start implementing PCF in the [Spoofax language workbench](https://www.spoofax.dev/spoofax-pie/develop/).
-Based on the instructions you find and the description of the language, you can most likely implement PCF yourself.
-But in case you get stuck, you can always peek at the example implementation in the `implementation` directory.
+Based on this tutorial, you can implement the syntax and static semantics of PCF yourself.
+In case you get stuck, you can always peek at the example implementation in the `implementation` directory.

 ## Source material for PCF

 Since the original publications on PCF were more concerned with semantics than syntax, it is a bit difficult to trace the syntax of PCF.
 We will use the definition of PCF from a book by John C. Mitchell called "Foundation for Programming Languages" (Mitchell 1996).
-Note that you might also find a definition by Dowek and Levy (Dowek et al. 2011) called Mini-ML or PCF online, this is not the version that we will use here.
-[Chapter 2 of Foundation for Programming Languages](https://theory.stanford.edu/~jcm/books/fpl-chap2.ps) is all about the language PCF.
+Note that you might also find a definition by Dowek and Levy (Dowek et al. 2011) called Mini-ML, or PCF, this is not the version that we will use here.
+Chapter 2 of Foundation for Programming Languages about the language PCF is [freely available](https://theory.stanford.edu/~jcm/books/fpl-chap2.ps).

 ## Grammar